ladderio/ngx-tribute/README.md

 Check [a demo](https://ladderio.github.io/ngx-tribute/) and [it's code](https://github.com/ladderio/ngx-tribute/blob/master/src/app/app.component.ts)
 to see different ways of using the directive.
 It integrates well with template forms and reactive forms.

+API Docs
+--

+Inputs:

+- `[ngxTribute]` - Tribute.js configuration object, refer to [original library docs](https://github.com/zurb/tribute#a-collection) for details
+- `[implicitFormControl]` - pass `FormControl` if it's value will be altered by Tribute (this isn't required if you use `[formControl]` or `[formControlName]` directives)

+Outputs:

+- `(onMentioned)` - emits the whole value of input each time when a new mention is added

+Reactive forms
+--

+When using Angular reactive forms, form control value needs to be updated whenever you select any mention.
+This directive does it automatically by intercepting Angular `[formControl]` or `[formControlName]` directive attached to the same element as Tribute.js or one of its ancestors.
+If for some reason you're not using standard directives, you can use `[implicitFormControl]` input to pass form control, which should be updated, directly to `ngxTribute` directive.

 Contributing
 --